Shelton Location: The Shelter

 Turning Pointe operates one of the largest domestic violence shelters in Washington State

-The average stay at the shelter is 60 days but we allow clients to stay for up to 90 days.
 We offer housing referrals and assistance finding employment.
 We continue to provide advocacy and supportive services after survivors transition to more permanent housing for as long as they are in need.

 Our facility provides private rooms for families that are set up as small suites with a kitchenette, beds and furniture.
 We have additional adjoining rooms with beds that are linked for larger families.